drbrago/Arbetsprov/README.md

 ### Installing

-Clone the code to your local drive and use npm to install dependencies.
+Clone the code to your local drive and use npm and bower to install dependencies.

 ```
 npm install